 - A sudden loud noise - for example, from a nearby explosion.
 The shock waves and sudden sound waves can tear (perforate) the eardrum.
 This is often the most severe type of perforation and can lead to severe hearing loss and ringing in the ears (tinnitus).

 - Barotrauma.
 This occurs when you suddenly have a change in air pressure and there is a sharp difference in the pressure of air outside the ear and in the middle ear.
 For example, when descending in an aircraft.
 Pain in the ear due to a tense eardrum is common during height (altitude) changes when flying.
 However, a perforated eardrum only happens rarely in extreme cases.
-See separate leaflet called Barotrauma of the Ear.
+See separate leaflet called Barotrauma of the Ear for more details.

 - Poking objects into the ear.
 This can sometimes damage the eardrum.

 - Grommets.
 These are tiny tubes that are placed through the eardrum.
 They are used to treat glue ear, as they allow any mucus that is trapped in the middle ear to drain out from the ear.
-When a grommet falls out, there is a tiny perforation in the eardrum (that usually soon heals).
+When a grommet falls out, there is a tiny gap left in the eardrum.
+This heals quickly in most cases.

 How is a perforated eardrum diagnosed?